omerhassan/learning-how-to-learn/README.md

 - Helps to `fit` the chunks into the `larger PICs`.
 - Chunking helps your brain run more `efficiently`.
 Once you chunk an idea, a concept, or an action, you `don't need` to remember all the little underlying details.

+#### How to Form a Chunk?

+- The best `chunks` are the ones that are so well `ingraid` that you don't even have to consciously think about connecting the neural pattern together.
+That actually is the point of making complex ideas, movments or reactions into a single chunk, we can see this in language learning.
+- The `first` step on chunking is simpley to `foucs your undivided attention` on the information you want to chunk.
+- The `second` step in chunking is to `understand the basic idea` you're trying to chunk.
+- In math and science, closing the book and testing yourself on whether you yourself can solve the problem you think you understand will speed up your learning at this stage.
+You often relaize the first time you actually understand something is when you actually do it yourself.
+- The `third` step to chunking is `gaining context`, so you can know when to use this chunk.
+- Learning take place into ways
+  - Bottom-up chunking
+    - Process where practice and repetation can help you both build and strengthen each chunk, so you caneasily access it whenever you need to.
+  - Top-down big picture
+    - Process that allows you to see what you're learning and where it fits it.

 <br/>
 <br/>